vokegpu/anubis-graphics-kit/README.md

 # GPU support

 This project only is supported by Nvidia GPUs, sadly the shaders are incompatible with AMD GPUs.
+The sky shader does not work on AMD GPUs, due the loss precision and range of rendering.
+All other effects works, but the sky rendering was the masterpiece.

 ---